DylanWRh/Programming-in-Artificial-Intelligence-22Fall/Gomoku-Pro/README.md

 Use min-max searching algorithm and alpha-beta pruning, with [evaluation function](https://github.com/sxysxy/GensokyoGomoku)(greatly simplified here) and a searching depth of only 2.
 Therefore, it is not strange that everyone has a great chance to beat it.

-Since it is only a one-week project, we did not spend too much effort on optimizing the algorithm, so the efficiency is apparently low.
+Since it is only a one-month project(and to be honest, we managed to complete it within two days right before the deadline.
+I admit it is not a good habit.), we did not spend too much effort on optimizing the algorithm, so the efficiency is apparently low.

 ## Rule